ibrahimfedahs/Uploading-sensor-data-in-Thing-Speak-cloud/README.md

-# EX NO: 03
+NAME: IBRHAIM FEDAH S
+REG NO: 212223240056
-# Uploading temperature sensor data in Thing Speak cloud
+# EX NO:3 Uploading temperature sensor data in Thing Speak cloud
-## NAME: IBRAHIM FEDAH S
-## REG NO:212223240056

 # AIM:
 To monitor the temperature sensor data in the Thing speak using an ESP32 controller.